Code of Ethics & Conduct

 environment.

-The work done and the manner in which it is done should be in
+The work and how it is done should be in

 keeping with the regular and approved practice with their sport as determined